Optimisation of time-ordered processes in the finite and asymptotic regime: Asymptotic behavior of sequential models

 \subsubsection{Sequential models with polynomial speed of convergence in $\frac{1}{N}$}

-Let us assume that, for high $N$, $\nu(N)\approx \bar{\nu}+\frac{A}{N}$, and we wish to compute $A$.
-This problem might arise, for instance, when we wish to study the asymptotic type-I error of a quantum preparation game~\cite{prep_games}.
-To simplify notation, we use negative indices $-j$ to denote $N-j$.
-Following the formulation \eqref{dual}, in order to obtain an upper bound on the solution of the sequential problem for size $N$, we need to find $\nu$, $\{V_{-j}(s,\lambda)\}_{j=0}^{N-1}$ such that
+Let us assume that, for high $N$, $\nu(N)\approx \bar{\nu}+\frac{A}{N}$, and we wish to compute $\bar{\nu}$.
+This problem might arise, e.g., when we wish to study the asymptotic type-I error of a quantum preparation game~\cite{prep_games}.
+To simplify the notation, we use negative indices $-j$ to denote $N-j$.
+Following the formulation in Eq.~\eqref{dual}, in order to obtain an upper bound on the solution of the sequential problem for size $N$, we need to find $\nu$, $\{V_{-j}(s,\lambda)\}_{j=0}^{N-1}$ such that

+The value functions $V_{-j}$ obtained according to Eq.~\eqref{dual} are generally different for each problem size $N$, so they do not help us solve the asymptotic problem.